The Pseudomorph-Scale (PMS)

 The instrument is currently in “beta” mode and free until we have have enough data to check validity and reliability.
-Since consciousness is similar to personality which depends on locality and context, we expect high scores on validity and low scores on reliability due to fluctuations in consciousness levels.

 If you are interested in collaboration, please drop us a note, or sign up for our newsletter to become a beta-tester.